Q: What types of fishing industry jobs are available in Alaska?

 Here are a couple articles from the various media sources (some of these articles pretty old, but much of the information is still relevant):

-In addition to a United States Work Visa, you will probably also need to pay for your own transportation to Seattle (Washington State) or Anchorage (Alaska).
 Most companies will also require that you are able to understand basic spoken English.

 Q: I am an employer and I would like to know more about the visa process for hiring foreign nationals?